William E. Conway Jr.: Personal life

-In 1999, Conway bought Merrywood, the childhood home of Jackie Kennedy, from Alan I. Kay for $15.5 million.
+In 1999, Conway bought Merrywood, the childhood home of Jacqueline Kennedy Onassis, from Alan I. Kay for $15.5 million.
 Less than a year later, he sold it to Steve Case, the former CEO of AOL and his wife, Jean Villanueva, for $24.5 million.
 Conway was previously married and divorced.
 He has one child from his prior marriage, Bill Conway.
 He lives in McLean, Virginia.

 The nursing school of the Catholic University of America, the Conway School of Nursing, is named after him and his wife.

 Joanne Barkett Conway died on January 8, 2024, following a short illness.
 She was 75.

 Philanthropy

 Conway and his wife Joanne support a number of charities and institutions.
 In June 2019 they donated $20 million to the Catholic University of America to create the Conway School of Nursing.
 Since 2012, Conway pledged over $55 million for the Latin American Youth Center to finance the organization's educational programs.
-Other significant donations of Conway and his wife Joanne include Villanova University’s M. Louise Fitzpatrick College of Nursing, the University of Virginia’s School of Nursing Trinity Washington University, Georgetown University's School of Nursing, and more.
+Other significant donations of Conway and his wife Joanne include Villanova University's M. Louise Fitzpatrick College of Nursing, the University of Virginia's School of Nursing Trinity Washington University, Georgetown University's School of Nursing, and more.